artefactual/atom-docs/admin-manual/customization/config-files.rst

    :alt: Sort options error message

 Users can use the sort direction options in the :ref:`Sort buttons <recurring-sort-button>` available on search and browse pages to reverse the sort direction and view results from the end of the list.
-However, if desired, a system administrator can increase the ``index.max_result_window`` value to allow more results to be accessed before the limit is reached.
+However, if desired, a system administrator can increase the ``max_result_window`` value to allow more results to be accessed before the limit is reached.
 Be aware that this will impact memory usage!

 **If you make any changes to the** ``search.yml`` **file**, you should: